Capital Gains Account Scheme (CGAS)

 How to Save or Postpone Capital Gains Tax?

-You can save on the tax liability by investing, the gains made in the transaction, in a residential property.
-If you have made capital gains from the sale of a residential house, you will claim an exemption under section 54 if you invest the gains in a residential property.
+You can reduce your tax liability by investing the gains from the transaction in a residential property.
+If you have made capital gains from the sale of a residential house, you will claim an exemption under Section 54 if you invest in one residential property in India.
 If you gained from the sale of any asset other than a residential house, you must claim an exemption under section 54F when you invest the gains in a residential property.

-There is another option as well, which is to invest the capital gains and still save on taxes.
+There is another option: invest the capital gains while still saving on taxes.
 You can consider investing in capital gains bonds and claim an exemption under section 54EC.
-The bonds offered by Rural Electrification Corporation (REC) Limited and National Highways Authority of India (NHAI) are for a tenure of three years and can be used to invest a maximum of Rs.50lakhs in a given financial year.
-In either case, you must invest within six months of the sale of the property.
+The bonds offered by Rural Electrification Corporation (REC) Limited and the National Highways Authority of India (NHAI).
+These bonds have a lock-in period of five years and allow investments up to ₹50 lakhs per financial year.
+In either case, you must invest within six months of the transfer of the asset, subject to the respective section’s conditions.

 Tax Exemption: Section 54 Vs Section 54F